awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/transcribe-streaming-app/README.md

 - **clearTranscription** - clears the transcription field.
 - **translateText** - translates the transcription into the selected language.
 - **sendEmail** - emails the selected language to the entered email address.
-In this function, replace "SENDER_ADDRESS" with an email address you verified on Amazon SNS in [Create the resources](#create-the-resources) on this page.
+In this function, replace "SENDER_EMAIL" with an email address you verified on Amazon SES in [Create the resources](#create-the-resources) on this page.

 It also contains several helper functions that are describe in the inline code comments.

-**Important**: You must bundle the all the JavaScript and Node.js code required for the app into a single file (**main.js**) to run the app.
+**Important**: You must bundle all the JavaScript and Node.js code required for the app into a single file (**main.js**) to run the app.
 For instructions, see [Bundling the scripts](#bundling-the-scripts).

 ```